The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 1. Warm-Up Is Key

-Testing yourself before any type of warm can lead to injury and lackluster results.
+Testing yourself before any warm can lead to injury and lackluster results.

 To warm up, you should do dynamic leg stretching and a few warm-up jumps; this will get the blood flowing and to your muscle loss.